Friedrich Ebert Jr.: Nazi Germany

-Career in East Germany
+East Germany

-After the demise of the Third Reich, Ebert was elected chairman of the SPD in the Prussian province of Brandenburg.
+After the demise of the Third Reich, Ebert served as editor-in-chief of Der Märker and was elected chairman of the SPD in the Prussian province of Brandenburg.
 Being the son of a former president made Ebert one of the foremost political leaders in East Germany.
 His role in this period can be compared with that of Jan Masaryk in post-war Czechoslovakia.
 Ebert was courted by the leaders of the Communist Party of Germany (KPD), who were aiming for unification of the much larger SPD with the smaller KPD.
-They wanted to use his father's role in the German Revolution of 1918–19 to get the young Ebert's support for the unification.
+They used his father's role in the German Revolution of 1918–19, and the ensuing split in the German socialist movement, to blackmail Ebert into supporting the unification.

 In 1946, the unification of the two parties' branches in the Soviet Occupation Zone was carried out under Soviet pressure.
 After the creation of the new party, the Socialist Unity Party of Germany (SED), Ebert was elected to the Central Committee and from 1949 was also a member of the Politburo.
-He served as President of the Landtag of Brandenburg 1946–1949.
+He was one of the few members from the SPD half of the merger with a prominent role in the merged party.
+The few recalcitrant members of the SPD half were pushed out soon after the merger, leaving the SED as a renamed and enlarged KPD.
+He served as President of the Landtag of Brandenburg from 1946 to 1949.

-After the end of Allied cooperation and the breakup of the administration of Berlin, Ebert became mayor of East Berlin; he remained mayor until 1967.
+After the end of Allied cooperation and the breakup of the administration of Berlin in 1948, Ebert became Lord Mayor of East Berlin; he remained mayor until 1967.
+During this time he devoted himself to rebuilding the destroyed city, campaigning for the restoration of the Brandenburg Gate, the Rotes Rathaus, the Zeughaus, and the Berlin State Opera.

+During the East German flag debate, it was Ebert's suggestion to use the black-red-gold tricolour instead of the black-white-red of the NKFD and the former German Empire.
+He justified his proposal as follows:

 He was a member of the Deutscher Volksrat, a preliminary parliament that drew up the first constitution of the GDR, and after 1949, he also became a member of the People's Chamber, the parliament of the GDR.
 Between 1949 and 1971, Ebert served as the chamber's deputy president.
 In 1971, he was elected chairman of the SED faction in the People's Chamber.
 From 1960, he was also a member of the Council of State and from 1971 its deputy chairman.
 As such, he was acting head of state in 1973 after Walter Ulbricht's death until the election of Willi Stoph.

-Ebert lived in Majakowskiring street, Pankow, East Berlin.
+Ebert lived in Majakowskiring, Pankow, East Berlin.
 He was decorated with the Order of Karl Marx, the Patriotic Order of Merit, Star of People's Friendship and the Banner of Labor.
 After his resignation as mayor, the magistrate of East Berlin awarded him honorary citizenship, which was declared null and void in 1992.